ckrook/WeatherApp/README.md

 Add as many cities as you want to the sidebar and view detailed information by clicking on the card components.

 ## Objectives
-I built this weather app to demonstrate my knowledge in React/NextJS and to showcase that I know how to fetch data from an API.
+I built this weather app to demonstrate my knowledge in React/NextJS and to showcase my knowledge in fetching data from an API.

 ## Tools
-For the project, I worked with the following tools:<br>
+For this project, I worked with the following tools:<br>
 <ul>
   <li>React</li>
     <li>NextJs</li>